leminlimez/Nugget/README.md

 </a>

 ## Credits
+- Translations crowdsourced using [POEditor][POEditorJoin].
+Thank you everyone who assisted in the translation effort!
 - [JJTech][JJTechGitHub] for Sparserestore/[TrollRestore][TrollStoreGitHub]
 - [PosterRestore][PosterRestoreDiscord] for their help with PosterBoard
   - Special thanks to [dootskyre][dootskyreX], [Middo][MiddoX], [dulark][dularkGitHub], forcequitOS, and pingubow for their work on this.
 It would not have been possible without them!